neondatabase/website/content/docs/reference/cli-projects.md

 ## Get started

-Make sure that you [install the Neon CLI](../neon-cli/get-started) first.
-Once you have done that, you can manage your Neon projects from the command line.
+Ensure that you have [installed the Neon CLI](../reference/neon-cli/get-started).
+Once you have done that, you can use the `projects` command to manage Neon projects from the command line.

 ## The `projects` command

-The `projects` command allows you to list, create, update, delete, and get Neon projects.
+The `projects` command allows you to list, create, update, delete, and retrieve information about Neon projects.

 ### Usage